MaTBeuKo/projects/Parallel Otsu's algorithm/readme.md

   - -1 - multithreading disabled
   -  0 - use all available threads
-  -  other value - numbers of threads
+  -  other value - number of threads